Russia plans to 'decapitate' Ukraine government -U.S. defense official | Law-Order

 The assault brought a calamitous end to weeks of fruitless diplomatic efforts by Western leaders to avert war, their worst fears about Putin's ambitions realized.
 "The indications we've seen thus far, in just these first, not even 12 hours, are in keeping with our assessment earlier, that would be his goal: to decapitate this government," the official told reporters, speaking on condition of anonymity.

 The official did not provide evidence.
+The official said this appeared to be only the first phase of a large-scale Russian invasion that so far has used a limited number of the more than 150,000 Russian troops arrayed around Ukraine.

-The official said this appeared to be the initial phase of a large-scale Russian invasion and included more than 100 missiles launched by Russia, including cruise missiles, surface-to-air- missiles and those launched from the sea.
+Previously, U.S. officials had told Reuters that a Russian invasion could last 10-15 days but this official declined to speculate on how long the Russian onslaught would last, saying putting a timetable on it would be "a fool's errand."
+The initial phase of the Russian attack has included more than 100 missile launches by Russia, including primarily short-range ballistic missiles, as well as medium-range missiles, cruise missiles and surface-to-air missiles.

-There had been no indication of any amphibious assaults yet by Russian forces but they used about 75 military aircraft in the first phase of the invasion, the official added.
+There has been no indication of any amphibious assaults yet by Russian forces, despite early media reports, but they used about 75 military aircraft in the first phase of the invasion, the official added.
 "The targets, thus far... have been primarily focused on military and air defense.
 So barracks, ammunition warehouses, nearly 10 airfields targeted," the official said.

+The U.S. official detailed three main axes of the Russian attack: 1) a Russian advance south into the northern Ukrainian city of Kharkiv, the site of the heaviest fighting so far; 2) a push north out of Russian-controlled Crimea to the southern Ukrainian city of Kherson; 3) Two lines of Russian assault southeast and southwest from Belarus toward the capital Kyiv.
+The Kremlin's early push toward Kyiv supports the U.S. view the Russians aim to install "their own method of governance."

+"These three axes are ... clearly designed to take key population centers," the official said.
+The senior defense official said the United States had not yet seen an increased threat with regards to Russia's nuclear forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)